G4LB1T/pstf2/README.md

 As part of the tool's construction it was tested against 15 different products, all failed.
 While I did responsibly disclose details about the attack we still have a long way to go and my expectations is that by making the tool public we will raise the awareness to those tactics which are already being abused by "bad guys".

-## Special Thanks
+##### Special Thanks
-[@Den1al](https://github.com/Den1al) for providing advice when building this tool, giving advices for writingt Python properly and packing it as a Docker image.
+[@Den1al](https://github.com/Den1al) for providing advice when building this tool specifically, and writing Python properly in general as well as assisting in creating it as a Docker image.